 Earth Calendar is an easy-to-use site which is "a Daybook of Holidays and Celebrations around the world."
 All of the Embassies from All Countries in the World in a searchable database!

-(Excellent for quick A-Z Search.)
-Founded in 1984 as the Center for Applied Special Technology, CAST has earned international recognition for its development of innovative, technology-based educational resources and strategies based on the principles of Universal Design for Learning (UDL).
+Robin Good’s VERY GOOD Online Collaboration Blog Founded in 1984 as the Center for Applied Special Technology, CAST has earned international recognition for its development of innovative, technology-based educational resources and strategies based on the principles of Universal Design for Learning (UDL).
 CAST staff includes specialists in education research and policy, neuropsychology, clinical/school psychology, technology, engineering, curriculum development, K-12 professional development, and more.
 By defining UDL and exploring its practical applications, CAST is pushing the boundaries of education research, practice, and policymaking.
 Achievements include:

-Cultural Wars and Engaging the Culture with Faith How to Improve your Speaking and Listening Skills iSeek is an organization out of Minnesota designed to assist young people develop career goals.
+Cultural Wars and Engaging the Culture with Faith iSeek is an organization out of Minnesota designed to assist young people develop career goals.
 However, a lot of its materials would be useful wherever a student lives.
 There are many closed-captioned videos about different careers it has, most which are accessible to English Language Learners.
 See more under Jobs and Careers.
 Readers might also be interested in The Best Websites For Students Exploring Jobs and Careers.
-COUNTRIES OF THE WORLD, PROGRAMS FOR AREA RESEARCH (US DOD) Capitol Words. uses the Congressional Record to develop ongoing word clouds for each member of Congress, and can show clouds representing each state, too.
+COUNTRIES OF THE WORLD, PROGRAMS FOR AREA RESEARCH (US DOD) Capitol Words. uses the Congressional Record to develop ongoing “word clouds” for each member of Congress, and can show clouds representing each state, too.
 For English Language Learners, it would be a great real-world exercise in vocabulary development combined with civics.
 See also Citizenship.
+Creative Kids Central has a number of very engaging online activities related to classical music.
+See its "talking" and musical story on the 1001 Arabian Nights and its online video game on the composer Brahms Both are accessible to English Language Learners.

 http://CALL4ALLUS.en101.com ![]() Internet-based, interactive audio-visual English learning center with instructions in 21 languages.
 Free Demo and great online Business Opportunity!
 Click on a flag to choose a language.